FSAs, HSAs, or HRAs: What's Best for Your Business?

 How to use an HRA to your advantage

-For starters, contributions to an HRA are 100 percent tax-deductible.
-Because the plans are fully funded by the employer, the company can make a knowledgeable estimate on its maximum expense for health benefits for that year.
-Additionally, reimbursements are tax-free up to the maximum amount for that coverage year.
-Finally, HRAs are a "use it or lose it" account, where any balance expires at the end of each plan year.
+For starters, subject to certain conditions and limitations, contributions to an HRA are 100 percent tax-deductible.
+Because the plans are fully funded by the employer, the company can make a knowledgeable estimate on its maximum expense for health benefits for the year.
+Additionally, reimbursements are tax-free for employees up to the maximum amount for that coverage year.
+Finally, HRAs are not a "use it or lose it" account, where any balance expires at the end of each plan year.
 Employers can choose to carry over a set amount of unused funds into the next year.
 This feature results in employers typically incurring a financial responsibility that's less than the total value of an employee's HRA.

 Which health spending account is right for you?